zufuliu/notepad4/readme.md

 ## Changed keyboard shortcuts compared to Notepad2 or Notepad2-mod:
 TBD.

-You can use MSVC 2015 or WDK to build Notepad2.
+You can use MSVC 2015 or later to build Notepad2.